meteoprog/meteoprog-weather-informers/readme.txt

 * ✅ Legacy WordPress/PHP support (4.9+, PHP 5.6+; tested on PHP 8.3/8.4).

 == Upgrade Notice ==

+= 1.0.3 =
+Compatibility update for WordPress 6.9.
+No functional changes required.

 = 1.0.2 =
 🐞 Fixed issue with empty `[su_meteoprog_informer]` blocks when no default informer ID is configured.